japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-SymmetricHashJoinStateManager.md

 * [[RightSide]][[right]] `RightSide` (alias: `right`)

-They are both used exclusively when `StreamingSymmetricHashJoinExec` binary physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#doExecute, execute>> (and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, process partitions of the left and right sides of a stream-stream join>> with an <<spark-sql-streaming-OneSideHashJoiner.adoc#, OneSideHashJoiner>>).
+They are both used exclusively when `StreamingSymmetricHashJoinExec` binary physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#doExecute, execute>> (and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>> with an <<spark-sql-streaming-OneSideHashJoiner.md#, OneSideHashJoiner>>).

 === [[metrics]] Performance Metrics -- `metrics` Method